 Righteous Valkyrie is an Angel Cleric creature from Magic the Gathering’s Kaldheim set.
 Playing into both Angel and Cleric strategies, the Valkyrie can allow some decks to easily overpower others, even opposing aggressive strategies.
 As a big fan of Cleric Tribal decks, it was clear to me that Righteous Valkyrie is a tricky creature that opponents need to deal with quickly before it gets out of hand.

 Being a 2/4 flyer for 3 mana already makes this a strong creature, as much damage based removal deals only 2 or 3 damage.
 Then, whenever another Angel or Cleric creature enters the battlefield under your control, you gain life equal to that creature’s toughness.
-If lifegain strategies weren’t pushed to the maximum in Magic’s 2021 Core Set, they certainly are now!
+If lifegain strategies weren’t already pushed to the maximum in Magic’s 2021 Core Set, they certainly are now!
 Best of all, that’s not all there is to this Valkyrie.
 Once your life total is 7 higher than your starting life total (in most cases this number will be 27), creatures you control gain +2/+2.